 But Bern was lovely.
-Very germanic, and decidedly more visually appealing than Geneva, which is a bit bland by comparison.
-Here is the view from outside the Parliament building:
+Very rustic, and decidedly more visually appealing than Geneva, which is a bit grey and concrete by comparison.
+Here is the view from outside the Parliament building.

 Not gonna lie, the food was weird (but also good?).
 I couldn’t really read the menu, even with Google Translate, because it was in that sort of made-up German where random words are combined to form new ones.

 Pictured above: Bread; an egg benedict; a hard butter and a soft butter (??); jam; some sort of yogurt; this weird little salad whose ingredients remain a mystery.
 Not pictured: a big ole bagel that was stuffed with spinach and another egg benedict; a small, nutty piece of cake.

 After brunch I headed into the museum.
 It was pretty quiet, like everything else in Switzerland.

 Most of the museum was stuff I had already seen before.
 There was one exhibit on Native Americans and native displacement and genocide, which was unexpected but appreciated.

 “The only good Indian is a dead Indian.”
 Chilling.